 Instructions

-- Add butter, ¼ cup confectioners sugar, vanilla extract and salt into a medium bowl and beat with a hand held electric beater for about 2 minutes or creamy.
+- Add butter, ¼ cup plus 1 tablespoon confectioners sugar, vanilla and salt into a large bowl.
+Beat with an electric beater for about 3 minutes or light and fluffy.

 Notes